AcuGIS/Nominatim-Server/README.md

 Only for use on a clean Ubuntu 22!

-Step 1: Get the OpenNameSearch.sh script from GitHub
+Step 1: Get the Nominatim-Server.sh script from GitHub

       wget https://raw.githubusercontent.com/AcuGIS/Nominatim-Server/master/Nominatim-Server.sh